Children's Day: Thailand

 Thailand National Children's Day (วันเด็กแห่งชาติ) is celebrated on the second Saturday in January.
 Known as "Wan Dek" in Thailand, Children's Day is celebrated to give children the opportunity to have fun and to create awareness about their significant role in the development of the country.
 It was established as a holiday in 1955.

 Usually, His Majesty the King gives advice addressing the children while the Supreme Patriarch of Thailand gives moral teaching.
 The Prime Minister also usually gives each Children's Day a theme and a slogan.

 Many Government offices are open to children and their family; this includes the Government House, the Parliament House Complex and various Military installations.
 These events may include a guided tour and an exhibition.
 A notable example is the guided tour at the Government House, where children have an opportunity to view the Prime Minister's office and sit at the bureau.
 The Royal Thai Air Force usually invites children to go and explore the aircraft and the Bangkok Bank distributes stationeries, such as pens, pencils, and books to every child that enters the bank as a community service.
 Many organizations from both the government and commercial sectors have celebration activities for children.
 Children can enter zoos or ride buses for free.

 There is a Thai saying that states, "Children are the future of the nation, if the children are intelligent, the country will be prosperous."

 Turkey

 The Grand National Assembly of Turkey was established on 1920, 23 April, and to commemorate the event, 23 April was proclaimed a national holiday in 1921.
 Since 1927 it has also become Children's Day (Ulusal Egemenlik ve Çocuk Bayramı, literally "The Holiday of National Sovereignty and Children"), an official holiday dedicated to the children of Turkey and (from 1979 on) the world.

 In addition to holding many domestic celebratory events such as stadium performances, Turkey also houses TRT International April 23 Children's Festival, where groups of children from other countries are invited to participate in the festivities while staying at Turkish families' homes.

 Qatar

 Qatar marked its first Qatar Children's day on 15 March 2018 & it coincides with the date on which the Wudeema law (Child protection law) was issued.

 Qatar also celebrates Universal Children's day on 20 November.

+United Arab Emirates

+In United Arab Emirates, Children's Day is celebrated on 15 March.